digitaltechconsulting/dot-net-core-secure-webapi-azure-ad-docker-support/README.md

 docker run --name secure-web-api -d -p 8080:80 -e "READ_AZUREAD_FROM_ENVIRONMENT=true" -e "INSTANCE=https://login.microsoftonline.com/" -e "DOMAIN=--YOUR DOMAIN--" -e "TENANTID=--YOUR TENANTID--" -e "CLIENTID=--YOUR CLIENTID--" -e "ASPNETCORE_URLS=https://+:443;http://+:80" digitaltechconsulting/secure-web-api:latest
 `

+> To verify if container is up and running you can hit URL `http://localhost:8080/api/test` If everything is fine, it should echo back **Hello World-**